LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
 - [**No-Frills Open Vivec**](https://www.nexusmods.com/morrowind/mods/43714) by Atrayonis
 Opens up the Vivec cantons.
+  - **NOTE**: this mod can heavily tank your FPS depending on your setup.
+As such, my advise is to leave this last and teleport to Vivec on a new game to test out your framerate.
+If you are satisfied with it, then you are free to begin a new game with this mod on your load order.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **01 Vanilla Placement (ESP)**